 Today, the company’s expertise in diving and sports watches are showcased in the Prospex collection, a collection of watches for Sea, Land, and Sky.
-The watches are not just for professional and recreational divers, but for those who are into any adventure sport.
+The watches are not just for professional and recreational dive watches but for those who are into any adventure sport.

 Seiko Presage Collection

 The Presage collection is a testament to Japanese craftsmanship, highlighting meticulous, mechanical watchmaking.

-Under the Presage collection is a series of “cocktail” watches, which was inspired by cocktail bars: “The high-quality dials feature an elaborate pressed pattern and curved hands that extend right to the applied indexes at the edge.”
+Under the Presage collection is a series of “cocktail” watches inspired by cocktail bars: “The high-quality dials feature an elaborate pressed pattern and curved hands that extend right to the applied indexes at the edge.”

-This collection, which is available in 33.8mm case sized, features colors inspired by wine-based cocktails, such as the Seiko Presage SRP852J1, which is inspired by cocktail Bellini.
+This collection, available in 33.8mm case size, features colors inspired by wine-based cocktails, such as the Seiko Presage SRP852J1, inspired by cocktail Bellini.
 You can check out the rest of the models here.

 Seiko Premier Collection

-The Seiko Premier collection features men’s and women’s collections features the Kinetic Direct Drive, which is a motion-powered technology.
+The Seiko Premier collection features men’s and women’s collections and the Kinetic Direct Drive, a motion-powered technology.

 This collection has another partnership with Djokovic.
 The Premier Automatic Skeleton, designed for the tennis star, is an homage to the sport: a mesh dial that resembles a tennis racquet and the skeleton window where you can see the balance wheel that resembles the player’s trademark slice shots.

 Seiko Solar Collection

-The watches off the Seiko Solar collection does not need a change of batteries.
+The watches from the Seiko Solar collection do not need a change of batteries.
 The watches of this collection run forever.
-There’s also a number of models to choose from—chronographs and dress watches are available.
+There are also several models to choose from—chronographs and dress watches are available.

-This collection has excellent dress watches for women as well, such as the Solar V115, which is a striking timepiece with a mother of pearl dial and 31 crystals.
+This collection has excellent dress watches for women, such as the Solar V115, a striking timepiece with a mother of pearl dial and 31 crystals.

 Seiko 5 Collection